subnet99/Neza/README.md

 4. Evaluate video quality with ImageBind
 5. Score miners on quality and response time
 6. Normalize scores to determine subnet weights

-They also run asynchronous pipelines that dispatch tasks to multiple miners in parallel and compare outputs.

 ## Workflow Mechanism